Summer Savings!

 How is this Index different to the other data insights QuickBooks shares related to customer trends?

-The major difference between the Index and the other data insights Intuit QuickBooks shares related to customer trends is that the Index does not reflect the QuickBooks business because it uses purpose-built economic models to normalize the anonymized QuickBooks Payroll customer data against official statistics.
+The major difference between the Small Business Index and the other data insights Intuit QuickBooks shares related to customer trends is that the Index does not reflect the QuickBooks business because it uses purpose-built economic models to normalize the anonymized QuickBooks Payroll customer data against official statistics.
 This means the Index reflects the small business economy as a whole, not the QuickBooks customer base.

 What is the methodology for the Index?

-The Intuit QuickBooks Small Business Index creates aggregated data outputs from anonymized QuickBooks customer payroll records which are calibrated using statistical methods to better reflect the general population of small businesses in each country, as represented by published official statistics.
+The Small Business Index creates aggregated data outputs from anonymized QuickBooks customer payroll records which are calibrated using statistical methods to better reflect the general population of small businesses in each country, as represented by published official statistics.
 Statistical adjustment ensures the Index truly reflects employment and job vacancy changes rather than trends in the QuickBooks customer base.

 Get the full methodology here.